Alejoboga20/interview-prep/README.md

 This repository contains my learnings during my interview preparation.
 I'll be adding the code snippets and notes as I learn them.

-I'll be following the content from the books `Grokking Algorithms` by `Aditya Bhargava` and `Grokking Data Structures` by `Marcello La Rocca` along with some other resources like leetcode, geeksforgeeks, etc.
+I'll be following the content from the books `Grokking Algorithms` by `Aditya Bhargava` and `Grokking Data Structures` by `Marcello La Rocca` along with some other resources like leetcode, geeksforgeeks, etc, that will be mentioning along the way.

+All the code snippets will be written in `Python` or `JavaScript/TypeScript`.

 ## Table of Contents